Godseed: Benevolent or Malevolent?: Introduction

 \section{Introduction}

-An interesting question about AGI agent design is how one would build an "angelic" autonomous AGI.
+An interesting question about AGI (artificial general intelligence) agent design is how one would build an "angelic" autonomous AGI agent.
 Would it be possible to make some kind of \emph{angel's} mind that, by design, achieves only good?
-Philosophically speaking, is there any ultimate standard of ethics (since \emph{angel} is just a mythological fantasy)?
-In this paper, I would like to define universally benevolent AGI objectives, also discussing what I consider to be malevolent objectives, as well as the limitations and risks of the objectives that I present.
+Philosophically speaking, is there any cosmic standard of ethics (since \emph{angel} is just a mythological fantasy)?
+In this paper, we would like to define universally benevolent AGI objectives, also discussing what we consider to be malevolent objectives, as well as the limitations and risks of the objectives that we present.